-Warning: this article contains both facts and personal opinions.Here is another change in lifestyles that is happening around us.
-Paper checks for paying bills are fast disappearing.
+Luckily, paper checks for paying bills are fast disappearing.
 As genealogists/micro-historians, should we be recording this change in our lives?
-Our descendants will probably be fascinated that we used paper "I.O.U.s" in the good ol' days that promised payment if given to a bank.
+Our descendants will probably be fascinated that we used paper “I.O.U.s” in the good ol’ days, I.O.U.s that promised payment if given to a bank.

 Unlike electronic deposits and even credit cards, checks entail significant risk, if stolen.
 Payroll checks and government checks will usually be replaced, if stolen, but personal checks vary widely.
 Some banks will provide insurance on checks while others do not.
 The so-called free checking accounts rarely are insured.
 If a thief steals an uninsured check and cashes it, you lose the money.
 In contrast, all credit cards in North America and in many other countries are fully insured against theft or fraud.
-On the other hand, electronic deposits avoid most of the security issues since thieves normally do not have access to the information required.
-Electronic payment theoretically could be hijacked, but such crimes are rare.
+Even better, electronic deposits avoid most of the security issues since thieves normally do not have access to the information required.
+Electronic payments theoretically could be hijacked, but such crimes are rare.
 Theft of checks is much easier and far more common.

 Checks also depend on trust in a manner not required by other forms of payment.
-When someone pays by check, the receiving party has to hope that the checking account has sufficient funds to cover payment.
+When someone pays by check, the receiving party has to hope that the checking account has sufficient funds to cover payment by the time the check reaches the bank.
 In effect, writing a check is simply handing someone a note that says, “I’ll gladly pay you Tuesday for a hamburger today.”
 In some percentage of cases, the check bounces.

-In contrast, payment by credit card, debit card, or online transaction doesn’t require any trust at all.
-The receiving party, usually a merchant, receives confirmation from the card holder's bank within seconds that the funds are available and will be transferred to the recipient's bank account.
-In an in-person transaction, all this happens within seconds, typically while the purchaser is still standing in front of the merchant's employee.
+In contrast, payment by credit card, debit card, PayPal, Apple Pay, or any other online transaction doesn’t require any trust at all.
+The receiving party, usually a merchant, receives confirmation from the card holder’s bank within seconds that the funds are available and will be transferred to the recipient’s bank account.
+In an in-person transaction, all this happens within seconds, typically while the purchaser is still standing in front of the merchant’s employee.
 Checks never have that level of security for the recipient.

 Of course, payment by cash does not require any level of trust at all; but, carrying cash creates all sorts of other security problems.
 Cash is easily stolen or lost and, if that happens, there is no way to get the money back.
 If anyone is concerned about security, cash is probably the worst method of making payments simply because of the problems associated with carrying of cash in a pocket or purse.

 Will paper checks disappear?
 I believe they will and probably will do so within the next decade.
-In fact, I would say "good riddance" to checks and checkbooks.
+In fact, I would say “good riddance” to checks and checkbooks.
 I now write fewer than three or four paper checks per year, and I believe millions of others do the same.
-I pay almost all my bills by debit card, credit card, electronic funds payments, or by my bank's "pay bills online" service.
-I find that to be much safer than paying by check or by cash.
+I pay almost all my bills by debit card, credit card, PayPal, electronic funds payments, or by my bank’s “pay bills online” service.
+I find those methods to be much safer than paying by check or by cash.
 I no longer carry a checkbook with me.
-Also, most payments made to me are done via direct deposit or credit card.
+Also, most payments made to me are done via direct deposit, PayPal, or credit card.
 I rarely see a paper check any more.

 The world is changing rapidly around us in this technology age.
 Sometimes change is a good thing, sometimes not so good.
 In this case, the elimination of paper checks strikes me as very good thing.